 Mistake #2 -Don’t Align Your Metrics with Your Strategy

-Another way to make sure your strategy won’t be implemented – don’t align your compensation metrics with the behaviours needed to deliver the plan.
-Let people adopt behaviours and productivity that works in opposition to what you want to achieve then reward them for it.
+Another way to make sure your strategy won’t be implemented is not to align your compensation metrics with the behaviours needed to deliver the plan.
+Let people adopt behaviours and productivity that work in opposition to what you want to achieve, then reward them for it.
 Reward them for the wrong activity.

 3) Mistake #3 -Design Your Plan Like a Contract

 If you want to stop salespeople from reading the plan and being focused on achievement, make the plan look like a contract full of fine print.
-A plan should look like a marketing asset not a contract.
+A plan should look like a marketing asset, not a contract.
 That will inspire your team immediately.

 Mistake #4 -Use Metrics You Can’t Accurately Track

 If you really want to make it difficult for salespeople, base their compensation on metrics that are difficult or impossible to track.
 That will instantly kill your compensation plan and lose the company’s credibility with the team.
 In fact, you may even get some resignations from your good performers.
 Difficult metrics to track are those that are dynamic, estimated, subjective, or incomplete.
 Imagine the time they will invest in reviewing and fixing their commission reports instead of selling too.

 Mistake #5 -Make it Difficult for Salespeople to See Where They Stand

 One of the best things you could do if you’re aiming for an ineffective compensation plan is to keep performance hidden.
 You need to provide a live dashboard so salespeople can see how they are performing.
 Let them know how close they are to sales goals at all times.
-It will not only assist in motivating them but also alert managers to those that may need assistance.
-That is the key to success, not a failure.
+It will not only assist in motivating them but also alert managers to those who may need assistance.
+That is the key to success, not failure.

 Mistake #6 –Change the Strategy Mid-Year Whilst Leaving the Plan the Rigid